TorchMar/TorchMar.github.io/pages/about/index.md

 ---
 ## Hi there 👋 I'm Yuhong Liu (TorchMar)

-📖 I'm currently an undergraduate student (from 2024 Fall) at Antai College of Economics and Management, Shanghai Jiao Tong University, pursueing Finance and Computer Science.
+📖 I'm currently an undergraduate student (from 2024 Fall) at Antai College of Economics and Management, Shanghai Jiao Tong University, majoring in Finance and Computer Science.

 💫 I'm interested in Computer Science and Large Language Models, especially the interdisciplinary area between machine learning and finance.
 Now I'm doing a PRP program *Research of LLM deployed in Corporate Governance.*